X-ray fluorescence: Crystal materials

 where $n$ is the order of reflection.

 Elemental analysis lines

 The spectral lines used for elemental analysis of chemicals are selected on the basis of intensity, accessibility by the instrument, and lack of line overlaps.
-Typical lines used, and their wavelengths, are as follows:
+The energies of the spectral lines are given by the Moseley law.
+Typical lines used, and their wavelengths and energies, are as follows:

 Other lines are often used, depending on the type of sample and equipment available.

 Structural analysis lines

-X-ray Diffraction(XRD) is still the most used method for structural analysis of chemical compounds.
-Yet, with increasing detail on the relation of $K\beta$-line spectra and the surrounding chemical environment of the ionized metal atom, measurements of the so-called Valence-to-Core(V2C) energy region become more and more viable.
+X-ray diffraction (XRD) is still the most used method for structural analysis of crystallographic compounds.
+Yet, with increasing detail on the relation of $K\beta$-line spectra and the surrounding chemical environment of the ionized metal atom, measurements of the so-called valence-to-core (VtC) energy region become increasingly viable.